 6:00 PM Dinner, tour, and tasting at Sierra Nevada Brewing: We’ll continue to the expansive premises of Sierra Nevada’s new brewery in Mills River for a tour, tasting, and dinner.
 Details coming soon.

 8:30 PM Beer Social Expo: New this year we are combining the afternoon trade show with the evening Beer Social to make one awesome event.
 The Beer Social Expo is a fun evening party where we’ll have over a dozen sponsors of the conference, both breweries pouring a variety of their favorite beers for you plus non-brewery sponsors with valuable information you can use to improve your blog.
-You’ll find plenty of fodder for your blog, so bring your smart phone, iPad, or lap top and get social as you taste.
+You’ll find plenty of fodder for your blog or social media, so bring your smart phone, iPad, or lap top and get social as you taste.

 Saturday, July 18